-Having regard to the requirements of the Goondiwindi Region Planning Scheme 2018 (Version 2) and the relevant facts and circumstances, the proposed development was approved subject to appropriate, relevant and reasonable conditions at the Ordinary Meeting of Council held on 26 August 2020.
-Conditions have been included that address concerns raised by the submitters in the properly made submissions received by Council.
+Having regard to the relevant criteria in the Flood Hazard Overlay Code of the Goondiwindi Region Planning Scheme 2018 (Version 2), the proposed development satisfied all relevant criteria, and was approved subject to appropriate, relevant and reasonable conditions.

 2. Assessment benchmarks